VizCenter/Demos/README.md

 # Demos
 Code for demos and tests.

-PCL: PCL examples.
+# PCL folder
-Version 1.8.
+Examples for PCL version 1.8.

+# OpenNi folder
+Examples for OpenNi version 2.